tyrinlewis123/circularity/README.md

             // your code to place circle exactly off the stage at the top // }

-        // YOUR TODO 7 CODE ENDS HERE //////////////////////////
+        // YOUR TODO 6 CODE ENDS HERE //////////////////////////
     }
 }
 ````

 The thing to notice here is that we are again using the `for` loop but in a different way.
 Instead of incrementing the value of i until it is less than 100 we are doing so until it is less than circles.length...
 It's time to do a little problem solving:

-All your code for TODO 5, TODO 6 and TODO 7 will go _within_ the code block of this `for` loop, so keep that in mind!
+All your code for TODO 4, TODO 5 and TODO 6 will go _within_ the code block of this `for` loop, so keep that in mind!

-#### TODO 5 : Access The Current Circle from the Circles Array
+#### TODO 4 : Access The Current Circle from the Circles Array

 Use the Array syntax to pull out the circle at index `i`.